Alavus

 Alavus (Alavo) is a town and municipality of Finland in the province of Western Finland.
-Part of the Southern Ostrobothnia region, it is located 52 km southeast of Seinäjoki, 138 km north of Tampere and 319 km north of Helsinki.
+Part of the South Ostrobothnia region, it is located 52 km southeast of Seinäjoki, 138 km north of Tampere and 319 km north of Helsinki.
 The town has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Alavus.
 Neighbouring municipalities are Alajärvi, Kuortane, Seinäjoki, Virrat and Ähtäri.

 Agriculture and forestry employ a significant share of the population.
 Most of the industry in Alavus is related to construction: materials, design and contractors.
 Alavus has 60 lakes with 324 km of shoreline.
 The town is unilingually Finnish.

 Geography

 Villages

 In 1967, Alavus had five legally recognized villages (henkikirjakylät):